Fodor space in generalized descriptive set theory: Ehrenfeucht-Mostowski models

 Let us define $\mathbb F^*=\{\eta\in \mathbb F\mid \forall\alpha>0 (\eta(\alpha)<\alpha)\}$.
 Let $\mathcal{T}$ be an unstable theory or a superstable non-classifiable theory.
 For all $f\in \mathbb F^*$, let $\mathcal{M}^f$ be the model from Fact \ref{construction_unst} (or the respective one in the case of OTOP or DOP).

-In the case of stable unsuperstable theories, the construction of the models should follow the generalized Ehrenfeucht-Mostowski models (see \cite{Sh} Theorem 1.3 and \cite{Sh90} Chapter VII).
+The construction of Ehrenfeucht-Mostowski models for stable unsuperstable theories is different than for the other cases.
+The construction of the models follow the generalized Ehrenfeucht-Mostowski models (see \cite{Sh} Theorem 1.3 and \cite{Sh90} Chapter VII).
 The construction of such models depends on the existence of a proper function $\Phi$.
 Unfortunately, the argument in \cite{Sh90} for the existence of a proper function, fails when the ordered tree has high $\omega\cdot\omega$ or higher.

 \begin{defn} Let $T\in K^{\lambda\cdot\lambda}_{tr}$, $A\subseteq T$ and $\eta\in T$. \begin{itemize} \item We say that $A$ is \textit{downward closed} if for all $\eta\in A$, $\eta\restriction m\in A$ if $m<lg(\eta)$. \item Let $\eta^{\downarrow}=(\eta\restriction \alpha)_{\alpha\leq lg(\eta)}$. \end{itemize} \end{defn}